Get all the latest data for Egypt

 Is it realistic to exit with profit in Egypt as of 2026?

-As of early 2026, the likelihood of selling with a profit in Egypt is medium to high, especially in nominal Egyptian pound terms, but achieving a "real" profit after inflation requires buying with discipline and holding for an appropriate period.
+As of 2026, the likelihood of selling with a nominal profit in Egypt is medium to high for a good apartment held long enough, but the likelihood of a real profit after inflation and currency moves is only medium.

 We made this infographic to show you how property prices in Egypt compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.